 As Hippocrates would say, "All disease begins in the gut.”
-It seems that everyone, even mainstream medicine, is rallying around the importance of gut health.
+It seems that everyone, even mainstream medicine, is rallying around the importance of gut health and the gut microbiome.
 Today, we chat with Dr. Michael Ruscio, whose new book, Healthy Gut, Healthy You, sets out to create a guide that walks individuals through a step-by-step, self-help process of healing.
 His goal was to create a book that is all-encompassing, intellectually honest, and evidence-based (but not evidence-limited) and could really help someone feel empowered and educated to improve their overall health, by way of the gut.
-There's definitely a gut renaissance occurring
+There's definitely a gut renaissance occurring.

 In this episode, we discuss:

 - Michael Ruscio’s new book: Healthy Gut, Healthy You

 - The importance of gut health